angelokeirsebilck/catch-reports-nuxt/README.md

 When registered and logged in you are able to add/edit/delete catch reports and filter/sort on certain criteria.

-https://catch-reports.herokuapp.com/ (Hosted on free heroku plan, takes about 20 seconds to boot)

 ## Used Technologies

 - Vue